 Kegs & Accessories

-Welcome to your one-stop solution for kegs and accessories to help you package and distribute your beer/beverage you worked hard on to produce.
+Welcome to your one-stop solution for kegs and accessories for packaging and distributing your beer/beverage you worked hard on to produce.
 At UBC Group, we are proud to be the leading Canadian supplier of beer & beverage kegs, keg accessories and keg services.

-Feel free to browse our catalog to find the right keg for your draft beer setup.
-If you are not sure which keg to choose, please contact our sales representative for a professional consult and friendly advice.
+Browse our catalog to find the right keg for your draft beer setup.
+If you are not sure which keg to choose, contact our sales representative for a professional consult and friendly advice.

 What We Offer

-Whether you represent a craft brewery, cidery, winery home brewer or major brewing operation, here you will find the kegs and accessories to match your budget and stylistic preferences.
+Whether you represent a craft brewery, cidery, winery or major brewing operation, here you will find the kegs and accessories to match your budget and stylistic preferences.

 - Stainless steel kegs